begmuhommet/low-ops-docs/docs/application/environments/settings.md

 This section allows you to add new environment variables.

 To add a new variable:
-1. Click on the `Add` button in the upper right corner.
+1. Click on the "Add" button in the upper right corner.
 2. In the pop-up window:
   - Include the "Name", "Value", and "Description".
   - Check the "Protected" checkbox (optional).